TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-04-19-how-quickly-turn-project-to-legacy-with-action-injection.md

     # include all controllers and model services
 ```

-The feature I talk about is called *argument autowiring* or method injection.
-What will change?
+The *argument autowire* (also called *method injection* or *action injection*) will save us some writing.

-Well as the name suggest, dependencies won't be passed by constructor, as it's common in every service, but via method - the action method!
+As the name suggest, dependencies won't be passed by constructor, as it's common in every service, but via method - the action method!

 ```diff
  # app/Controller/SomeController.php